bohack/PowerShellGraphAPIEmail/README.md

 # oAuth2AzureEmail
 These PowerShell scripts serve as an example of sending email through the Microsoft Graph API via oAuth2 (443/TCP) and not SMTP.

-GraphAPI-email.ps1 - Simple example of sending an email via Graph API GraphAPI-email-with-CSV.ps1 - Example of sending an email via Graph API with an attachment.
+**GraphAPI-email.ps1** Simple example of sending an email via Graph API.<br />
+**GraphAPI-email-with-CSV.ps1** Example of sending an email via Graph API with an attachment.<br />
-GraphAPI-email-with-CSV-report.ps1 - More complex example of sending email via Graph API and converting an array into a CSV.
-This script requires additional permissions.
+**GraphAPI-email-with-CSV-report.ps1** More complex example of sending email via Graph API and converting an array into a CSV.
+This script requires additional permissions.<br />

 ## Azure Setup
+To use any of these scripts you must setup the Azure components.

+### Application Registration
-First you need to register an application with Azure
+First you need to register an application with Azure.

 1. Log in to http://portal.azure.com
 2. Select Microsoft Entra ID -> App Registrations or go directly to App Registrations